stefems/rover-challenge/README.md

 for sitters and to return a list of sitters for search results.
 How would you do it?

+Please choose one of the following questions to guide your answer:

+- How would you adjust the calculation and storage of search scores in a production application?
+- Describe a technical implementation for the frontend / UI for this application.
+How would the frontend manage state?
+- What infrastructure choices might you make to build and host this project at scale?
+Suppose your web application must return fast search results with a peak of 10 searches per second.
+- Describe how you would approach API design for a backend service to provide sitter and rank data to a client/web frontend.

 Write your answer in the README inside your project github repo.
-Your answer should be no more than a couple of paragraphs.
+Your answer should not exceed 400 words.

 ## When you're done with the project...